What is Hoarding?

 Types of Hoarding Permits

 Long term closures (overnight)

 Certificate of Insurance required

 Fees are calculated monthly based on the current User Fee Schedule.

 The following is required prior to issuance of a permit:

-A copy of your insurance with a special endorsement approved by the Risk Management Department
+A Certificate of Insurance approved by the Risk Management Department providing the following coverage (Hoarding Permit only